kspc1000/seed-how-to-code-like-a-pro/README.md

-# How To Code Like A Pro
+# SEED - How To Code Like A Pro
 > These are files for your reference/revision
 > Each folder and file name is numbered to tell you the order of which you should view them
 > Some explanations have been provided in the form of comments